Jermaine Gabriel: Edmonton Eskimos / Elks

 On February 13, 2020, Gabriel signed with the Edmonton Eskimos.
 However, the 2020 CFL season was cancelled and he did not play in 2020.
 He re-signed with Edmonton to a contract extension through 2021 on December 26, 2020.
 He played in five regular season games with the newly-named Edmonton Elks before being released on September 24, 2021.

 Montreal Alouettes

 On October 13, 2021, it was announced that Gabriel had signed with the Montreal Alouettes.
 He spent the remainder of the season on the practice roster and was released on November 29, 2021.

+Coaching career

+In April 2023, Gabriel joined the Saint Mary's Huskies coaching staff as the team's defensive backs coach.